 What We Didn’t Like:

-- The cap is easy to twist off, but I wish it were connected by a rope or plastic piece so there is not a risk of losing it.
+- The cap is easy to twist off, but I wish it were connected by a rope or plastic piece, so there is no risk of losing it.

 6. WaterStorageCube BPA-Free Collapsible Water Container